mm-zzg/vchub-en-v50/docs/management-platform/workspaces/can-not-log-in.md

 # Cannot Log In

-**Note:** If you forget all administrator user passwords for the current workspace you will not have any opportunity to log back into the current workspace.
+**Note:** If you forget all user passwords for the current workspace you will not have any opportunity to log into the current workspace.
 Please make sure to securely store the password.

 If you are unable to log into the current workspace, you can try switching workspaces or creating a new workspace.